Meet the Maker: The inspiration and process behind my linocut prints

 My most recent work takes inspiration from the Yorkshire landscape and coastline.

-My prints are designed, carved, inked and printed by hand in my York studio, making each one subtly unique.
+My prints are designed, carved, inked and printed by hand in my York studio, making each subtly unique.

-Where for you get your inspiration from?
+Where do you get your inspiration from?

+My work reflects my love of nature and the great outdoors.
 I go cycling and walking to gather inspiration.
 I don’t like to just grab a photo from Google.
 I need to see, feel, and experience the landscape for myself.
-Observing my surroundings I capture the colour and shapes within nature on my camera to work from back in my studio.
+Observing my surroundings, I capture the colours and shapes within nature on my camera to work from back in my studio.

 How does Yorkshire inspire your prints?

-When I work on one of my prints I’m transported back to a moment in time, the walk or cycle ride that inspired the print.
-I try to capture the essence of a place from my connection with landscape.
+When I work on one of my prints, I’m transported back to a moment in time, the walk or cycle ride that inspired the print.
+I try to capture the essence of a place from my connection with the landscape.
 On walks, friends often say that they now ‘experience a view through the eyes of Michelle’, which is rather lovely.

 How would you describe your style?

-My linocut prints often include pathways that lead your eye through the image and trees are often a key feature.
+My linocut prints often include pathways that lead your eye through the image, and trees are often a key feature.

 Can you describe your design and making process?

 I use the multi-block linocut technique.
-Usually each colour will have separately carved lino block.
-I carve the design for first colour into one lino block, often known as the key block.
+Usually, each colour will have a separately carved lino block.
+I carve the design for the first colour into one lino block, often known as the key block.
 I then transfer this onto another piece of lino for the next colour to be carved.
 This is so I get my print registration (how my colours line up).
 I repeat the process for each colour to be printed.

 What drew you to setting up your own business?